bigfix/developer.bigfix.com/site/reference/types/daily-task-trigger.md

 # type: daily task trigger

-The &amp;lt;daily task trigger&amp;gt; inspectors deal with tasks that are triggered on a daily basis.
+The &lt;daily task trigger&lt; inspectors deal with tasks that are triggered on a daily basis.
 For example, a task might start at 9:00 AM every day or every other day.
 More information about this subset of task triggers can be found by searching for Daily Trigger at the MSDN site.

 # days interval of &lt;daily task trigger&gt; : time interval